-- (b) for which the taxpayer did not take into account any depreciation allowance, or did take into account some depreciation but less than the depreciation allowable (hereinafter, both are referred to as "claimed less than the depreciation allowable"), in the year of change (as defined in section 3.02(2)(b) of this revenue procedure) or any prior taxable year. - (2) Inapplicability.
-Section 3 of this revenue procedure does not apply to: - (a) any property to which § 1016(a)(3) (regarding property held by a tax-exempt organization) applies; - (b) any property for which a taxpayer is revoking a timely valid depreciation election, or making a late depreciation election, under the Code or regulations thereunder, or under other guidance published in the Internal Revenue Bulletin (including under § 13261(g)(2) or (3) of the Revenue Reconciliation Act of 1993, 1993-3 C.B.
-1, 128 (relating to amortizable § 197 intangibles)); - (c) any property for which the taxpayer deducted the cost or other basis of the property as an expense; or - (d) any property disposed of by the taxpayer in a transaction to which a nonrecognition section of the Code applies (for example, § 1031, transactions subject to § 188(i)(7)(B)(i)).
-However, this section 3.01(2)(d) does not apply to property disposed of by the taxpayer in a § 1031 or § 1033 transaction if the taxpayer elects to treat the entire basis (that is, both the carryover and excess basis) of the acquired MACRS property as property placed in service by the taxpayer at the time of replacement and treat the adjusted depreciable basis of the exchanged or involuntarily converted MACRS property as being disposed of by the taxpayer at the time of disposition. - .02 Change in method of accounting. - (1) In general.
-A taxpayer within the scope of section 3 of this revenue procedure may change from an impermissible method of accounting for depreciation to a permissible method of accounting for depreciation for any item of depreciable or amortizable property within the scope of section 3 of this revenue procedure, provided: - (a) the taxpayer files the original Form 3115 in accordance with section 3.02(2)(c) of this revenue procedure, prior to the expiration of the period of limitation for assessment under § 6501(a) for the taxable year in which the item of depreciable or amortizable property was disposed of by the taxpayer; and - (b) the taxpayer files an amended federal tax return for the year of change (as defined in section 3.02(2)(b) of this revenue procedure) that includes the adjustments to taxable income and any collateral adjustments to taxable income or tax liability (for example, adjustments to the amount or character of the gain or loss of the disposed depreciable or amortizable property) resulting from the change in method of accounting for depreciation made by the taxpayer under this section 3. - (2) Application Procedures.
+- (2) Change made on an amended return for year of change.
+On an amended federal tax return for the year of change (as defined in section 3.02(3)(b) of this revenue procedure), a taxpayer within the scope of section 3 of this revenue procedure may change from an impermissible method of accounting for depreciation to a permissible method of accounting for depreciation for any item of depreciable property within the scope of section 3 of this revenue procedure, provided: - (a) the taxpayer files the original Form 3115 in accordance with section 3.02(3)(c) of this revenue procedure prior to the expiration of the period of limitation for assessment under § 6501(a) for the taxable year in which the item of depreciable or amortizable property was disposed of by the taxpayer; and - (b) the taxpayer files an amended federal tax return for the year of change (as defined in section 3.02(3)(b) of this revenue procedure) that includes the adjustments to taxable income and any collateral adjustments to taxable income or tax liability (for example, adjustments to the amount or character of the gain or loss of the disposed depreciable or amortizable property) resulting from the change in method of accounting for depreciation made by the taxpayer under this section 3.

+- (3) Application Procedures.
 A taxpayer making a change in method of accounting under section 3 of this revenue procedure must follow the automatic change in method of accounting provisions in Rev. Proc.
 2002-9 (or its successor), with the following modifications: - (a) The scope limitations in section 4.02 of Rev. Proc.
 2002-9 do not apply.
 If the taxpayer is under examination, before an appeals office, or before a federal court at the time that a copy of the Form 3115 is filed with the national office, the taxpayer must provide a copy of the Form 3115 to the examining agent, appeals officer, or counsel for the government, as appropriate, at the time the copy of the Form 3115 is filed with the national office.
-The Form 3115 must contain the name(s) and telephone number(s) of the examining agent, appeals officer, or counsel for the government, as appropriate. - (b) The year of change is the taxable year in which the item of depreciable or amortizable property was disposed of by the taxpayer. - (c) Section 6.02(3)(a) of Rev. Proc.
+The Form 3115 must contain the name(s) and telephone number(s) of the examining agent, appeals officer, or counsel for the government, as appropriate. - (b) The year of change is the taxable year in which the item of depreciable property was disposed of by the taxpayer. - (c) If section 3.02(2) of this revenue procedure applies to the taxpayer, section 6.02(3)(a) of Rev. Proc.
 2002-9 is modified to require the original of the Form 3115 to be attached to the taxpayer's timely filed amended federal tax return for the year of change and a copy (with signature) of the Form 3115 to be filed with the national office no later than when the original Form 3115 is filed with the amended federal tax return for the year of change. - (d) For purposes of section 6.02(4)(a) of Rev. Proc.
 2002-9, the taxpayer should include on line 1a of the Form 3115 (revised December 2003) the designated automatic accounting method change number for the change in method of accounting for depreciation made under this section 3.
-This number for this method change is "9."
+This number for this method change is 107.